biicode/docs/arduino/gettingstarted.rst

 4. Build and upload your program
 --------------------------------
-Lets check that everything is fine by building and uploading the blink aplication to your Arduino.
+Lets check that everything is fine by building and uploading the blink application to your Arduino.

 .. code-block:: bash

+   ~/myproject$ bii arduino:build
    ~/myproject$ bii arduino:upload
    ...
    Writing | ################################################## | 100% 0.00s